ligato/site/content/cnf/cnf-def.md

 draft: false
 ---

-This section defines a CNF, provides some background context, discusses different scenarios, and lays out a composite architecture.
+This section defines a CNF, provides background context, discusses different scenarios, and lays out a composite architecture.

 ---

 ## Physical Network Function (PNF)

 Physical network functions (PNF) are physical devices that process packets supporting a network and/or application service.
 A PNF comprises purpose-built hardware and software functions aligned with their station in the network.
-A sampling of PNF deployed in your network include core routers, campus switches and firewall appliances.
+A sampling of PNFs deployed in your network include core routers, VPN gateways and firewall appliances.

 A set interconnected PNFs forms a network.
 You assemble interconnected networks into larger networks characterized by a broad range of applications and services, diverse customer profiles, and heterogeneous connectivity.